-Charles Irby is a Welding Instructor at the Piedmont Main Campus.
+Charles Irby is a Welding Instructor at the Main Campus in Piedmont.
 Irby has pipe welded in the nuclear field for 12 years and has performed boiler tube and emergency work for three years.
 He brings a wide range of knowledge and skills to the table.
 In his free time, Irby enjoys spending time with his daughter and working in his wood shop.